jenkinsci/slack-plugin/README.markdown

 # Developer instructions

 Install Maven and JDK.
-This was last build with Maven 2.2.1 and OpenJDK 1.7.0\_75 on Ubuntu 14.04.
+This was last build with Maven 2.2.1 and OpenJDK 1.7.0\_75 on KUbuntu 14.04.

 Run unit tests

     mvn test

-Create a JAR file to install in Jenkins (JAR file will be in `target/slack.jar`).
+Create an HPI file to install in Jenkins (HPI file will be in `target/slack.hpi`).

     mvn package